Association for Financial Markets in Europe

 10 Sept 2020

-Their ask — AFME supports a voluntary, principles-based approach rather than mandatory AI-specific regulation.
+Message — AFME supports a voluntary, principles-based approach rather than mandatory AI-specific regulation.
 They argue existing financial services rules already address AI risks through consumer protection, conduct requirements, and operational resilience frameworks.
 Any new requirements should be limited to genuinely high-risk applications not covered by existing sectoral regulation.1234

-How it helps them — This would avoid duplicative compliance costs and preserve their competitive position globally.56
+Why — This would avoid duplicative compliance costs and preserve their competitive position globally.56

-Who loses — Citizens lose stronger protections if financial services exempted from high-risk designation.78
+Impact — Citizens lose stronger protections if financial services exempted from high-risk designation.78

 Finance Industry Seeks Cross-Sectoral Data Sharing Framework